 MERI collects sharps at Drug Take Back Day events in Stoughton, Waunakee and Edgerton, WI.
-Pills, patches, EPI pens, and prescription eyewear were just some of the many items collected at Stoughton Wellness Coalition’s recent Medication Disposal and Sharps Collection day.
+Pills, patches, EPI pens, and prescription eyewear are just a few of them items people drop off for disposal.

-In Stoughton, MERI collected and disposed 278 pounds of sharps.
-Additionally, more than 480 pounds of drugs were disposed that day through the Federal Drug Enforcement Agency’s Drug Take Back program.
-This free community wide drive-through service is held the third Saturday of April and October from 9 a.m. – 11 a.m. at the Stoughton Fire Station in conjunction with the state-wide medication disposal program.
-That day also is a chance to clear out all items disposed of at the 24-hour medication drop box at the Stoughton Police Station.
+Additionally, more than 480 pounds of drugs went to the Federal Drug Enforcement Agency’s Drug Take Back program.
+This free community wide drive-through service happens the third Saturday of April and October.
+It takes place from 9 a.m. – 11 a.m. at the Stoughton Fire Station in conjunction with the state-wide medication disposal program.
+That day also is a chance to clear out all items from the 24-hour medication drop box at the Stoughton Police Station.

 Pat Conlin, Stoughton Police Lieutenant, said, “This biannual event encourages people to clean out their medicine cabinets and remove painkillers or other medicines no longer needed by a family member or pet.
-We ask folks to drop off their sharps in rigid containers, and, if possible, keep medicines in their original packaging, with personal information darkened out.”
+We ask folks to drop off their sharps in rigid containers.
+Better yet, keep medicines in their original packaging, with personal information darkened out.”

-Volunteers from Lions/Lioness collect used eye glasses and hearing aids at the event, and Stoughton Hospital offer registered sharps containers to safely collect lancets and needles.
+Volunteers from Lions/Lioness collect unwanted eye glasses and hearing aids at the event.
+In addition, Stoughton Hospital offers sharps containers to safely collect lancets and needles.

 “More than 20 volunteers come together to help make this event go smoothly,” said Teressa Pellett, Stoughton Coalition.
-“A grant from the State of Wisconsin Targeted Response to Opioids, and local support from the Bryant Foundation, along with our partnership with Stoughton’s Police, School District and Hospital, has helped us to keep this valuable program going for the past 11 years and to keep unwanted medications out of the reach of children.”
+“This program is a reality due to a grant from the State of Wisconsin Targeted Response to Opioids.
+And, through local support from the Bryant Foundation.
+Our partnership with Stoughton’s Police, School District and Hospital, keeps this valuable program going.
+For the past 11 years, this program has kept unwanted medications out of the reach of children.”

-Pellett said the take back day creates a safer community, promotes healthy lifestyle choices and prevents youth substance use.
+Pellett said the take back day creates a safer community.
+It also promotes healthy lifestyle choices and prevents youth substance use.
 “Our event provides a convenient way of disposing prescription medications and other waste and keeps them from being flushed into our water system or from entering landfills.”

 She added, “It’s staggering the appreciation we receive from those who drop off their unwanted drugs and infectious waste.
 They know that items left in medicine cabinets may be susceptible to misuse, or, if disposed of improperly, may harm the environment.”